radanalyticsio/oshinko-webui/README.md

 ### Running the app during development

 You'll need to have a node environment installed.
-I prefer to use nvm (https://github.com/creationix/nvm) to manage my node environment.
+You might prefer to use nvm (https://github.com/creationix/nvm) to manage my node environment.
 Once that is set up, you can run the following: npm install